boumba100/Online-Voting/README.md

 # Online-Voting
-Live voting server for mobile phones created with spring-mvc.Note that the final project is under school.
+This is a live voting webiste for mobile phones.
+Note that the final project is under school.